 Personally, I am not intrigued by social media, and so do not enjoy when people make it a central question or central character in any form of entertainment—not to mention when newscasters quote tweets and shit.
 I find reading about the internet tedious as hell.
 For that reason, I was impressed how you managed to make social media an interesting part of Fuck or Swim, especially in terms of PJ’s girlfriend.

-Social media isn’t a subject I would choose to write about, but as somebody who writes in a realist vein, I feel obligated to address its ubiquity.
+Regardless of my feelings about social media, as somebody who writes in a realist vein I can’t deny its ubiquity.
 So, one of the things social media lets us do is develop a separate persona– a completely exteriorized self.
 But the story we’re telling others about ourselves on whichever social media platform is a narrative we are also ourselves consuming, and our personae inevitably begin to shape our other, more private selves.
 In the case of this book I was interested in how this performance of self becomes an obligation, and how that social-media self takes on a heft or a momentum of its own.

 Why is it that, while PJs girlfriend is really into social media, PJ himself is not?

 Why are some people alcoholics, while others can take a drink or leave it?
 I think that PJ’s lived experience is so intense that it scratches that itch for him.
 He already puts a version of himself out there, a sexual self he markets for money.
 Rather than craving additional exposure or attention, what PJ wants is to withhold himself from the world more than he’s able to, more than economic necessity allows him to.